The Missouri Course Access Program (MOCAP)

 - Complete this form requesting to take district-provided virtual learning or MOCAP courses BSD Virtual Learning MOCAP parent/student request

-- Turn the completed form to your child's school counselor or principal.
+- Turn the completed form to the School Improvement Deparment.

 - If your child has an IEP, the IEP team will need to meet to consider the request.

-- If your child is a multilanguage learner, the ESL department will have to approve the request.
+- If your child is a multilanguage learner, the ELD department will have to approve the request.

 - If your child wishes to participate in athletics and activities, certain courses must be approved by the National Collegiate Athletic Association (NCAA) and MSHSAA.
 Not all vendors are approved by NCAA.